sengstler7/DSProject/_build/html/_sources/index.rst.txt

 For our next visualization we created deals with who on the ice is the hardest worker.
 We took players based on the number of times they appeared as 'Xer' or 'Xee' and added them together.
 ..figure:: HarderWorkingPlayerDistrubtion.png

 Like most sport stat distributions, this plot is heavily skewed.
-Because all of our plots had the same issue with the skewness, we decided that it would be mroe interesting to highlight a few specific players and see what they do best.
+Because all of our plots had the same issue with the skewness, we decided that it would be more interesting to highlight a few specific players and see what they do best.

 Hardest Working Player